First Time DUI Offense

 In every state, it is against the law to operate a vehicle with a blood alcohol content (BAC) of .08 percent or higher.
 If you are charged with your first DUI, you could face suspension of your license, probation, jail time, or alcohol counseling depending on your state's DUI law.

 You likely have many questions about the charges before you and the potential penalties.
-Many people seek out the help of DUI attorneys.
+Many people seek the assistance of DUI attorneys.

-DUI attorneys can assess your situation and answer any questions you may have.
-They can give you information on the penalties you face, possible challenges to your case and how the laws in your state will affect you.
+DUI attorneys can assess a DUI case and answer specific questions about drunk driving laws.
+They could give you information on the penalties you face, possible challenges to your case and how the laws in your state will affect you.

 Penalties for First Time DUI